RustedBytes/wav-files-toolkit/README.md

 # wav-files-toolkit

-All binaries in one archive to work with WAV files
+- [x] All binaries in one archive to work with WAV files
+- [ ] Rust-based
 - [ ] Binaries are *statically-linked*

 ## Tools